raulg/reactjs-site/README.md

 ```

 ### Deployment
-This project is ready for deployment using [Netlify](https://www.netlify.com), if you're interested in deploying to other platforms review the suggested [solutions](https://facebook.github.io/create-react-app/docs/deployment).
+This project is ready for deployment using [Netlify](https://www.netlify.com), thanks to the addition of a `_redirects` file located in the public folder.
+If you're interested in deploying to other platforms review the suggested [solutions](https://facebook.github.io/create-react-app/docs/deployment).

 ### Get started with Prismic